How to Build Indoor Forts – Ideas with Blankets, Cardboard & More for Kids

 • You can take the plastic lids and turn them into some more control panels on another side of the cardboard box.

-• Make doorknobs for the door some paper of cotton reels.
+• Make doorknobs for the door and some paper or cotton reels.
 You should put a doorknob on the inside as well so that your little astronaut can shut the door properly.

 • On the door, you can make a little plaque that says “Captain”.